 NOAA Weather Radio

-NOAA Weather Radio All Hazards (NWR) is a nationwide network of radio stations that broadcast continuous weather information from the nearest National Weather Service office.
+NOAA Weather Radio All Hazards (NWR) is a nationwide network of radio stations that broadcast continuous weather information from the nearest National Weather Service office based on your physical location.

 - NWR broadcasts official warnings, watches, forecasts and other hazard information 24 hours a day, seven days a week.